 FIG. 7.
-Study 1 response times for recognition memory items comparing PK-primed item times to TS-primed item times for each set of materials within language adjusted for the effects of subject group (A) and for each subject group within language adjusted for the language.
+Study 1 response times for recognition memory items comparing PK-primed item times to TS-primed item times for each set of materials within language adjusted for the effects of subject group (A) and for each subject group within language adjusted for the effects of materials set (B).